luigip11/Pepper-il-logopedista/README.md

 <br>
 <b> ∘ Run </b>
 <br>
-Clic the "Run" button on Android Studio adn the application starts on the robot’s tablet.
+Clic the "Run" button on Android Studio and the application starts on the robot’s tablet.
 <br>
 <br>
 You can now play <b>Serious Games</b>!